🧠The Legends Behind the Myth ðŸ§

 The story builds quietly.

-If you are drawn to fox guardians, woodland symbolism, and the deeper layers behind these motifs, I share early previews and more detailed studio notes through my newsletter.
+If you’re drawn to fox guardians, woodland symbolism, and the deeper layers behind these motifs, you can step quietly into the Woodland Realm Print Club to receive monthly illustrated guardians, lore fragments, and studio notes.

 Some things are shown publicly.